UrbanCode/Deploy-docs/docs/com.udeploy.admin.doc/topics/security_zos_files.md

 The agent user account must have access to the following UNIX™ directories and files, and MVS™ data sets.

+The access permissions are set up when you install the agent.
+If you use a different user account to run the agent, the access permissions must be set correctly for that account.

 |Directories, files, and data sets|Required access permissions|
 |---------------------------------|---------------------------|
 |The /tmp directory or the agent/var/temp directory.|RW|